vfaraji89/vfaraji89/README.md

 ## Merhaba, I'm Vahid 👋

-Applied AI Operator turning messy problems into clean specs and working solutions.
+Applied AI Operator to turn messy problems into clean specs and working solutions.

 ## What I Do